-West will host the National Association of Women Business Owners (NAWBO) Phoenix mentoring program starting in August and ending in May 2015.
-This program will be held the first Wednesday each month from 9:00 am to 11:00 am at West’s Tempe Campus, and West President Tracy Lorenz will facilitate the session on Wednesday, February 4, 2015 with the topic “Finding the Right People – Lead and Manage the New/Growing Organization.”
+West is hosting the National Association of Women Business Owners (NAWBO) Phoenix mentoring program through May 2015.
+This program is held the first Wednesday each month from 9:00 am to 11:00 am at West’s Tempe Campus.
+West President Tracy Lorenz will facilitate the session on Wednesday, February 4, 2015 with the topic “Finding the Right People – Lead and Manage the New/Growing Organization.”

 The NAWBO mentoring program is helping women business owners achieve excellent results in their businesses and in their lives.
 During the past 10 years, more than 200 women have experienced the power and enjoyment of receiving personal support from qualified executives and coaches to achieve breakthroughs, strengthen business acumen, and gain confidence in their leadership skills.

 For more information, contact Hue.Haslim@west.edu, call 602-429-1078, or visit NAWBO at http://www.nawbophx.org/index.taf?mnid=benefit&smid=1244652345

 The "New" Traditional College Students

 West President Tracy Lorenz writes about the changing demographics for today's college students and debunks five misconceptions about the online educational experience.

 Read more of Tracy's articles on higher education at http://www.huffingtonpost.com/tracy-lorenz/

 National Survey of Women Finds Price Outranks Prestige When Considering College

 Survey also finds personal achievement is the number one reason women seek a degree